FOR THE YEAR ENDED 31st March 2022 To The Members

 f) proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.

-All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 and 'Regulations2015'.
+All Independent Directors have given declarations that they meet the criteria ofindependence as laid down under Section 149(6) of the Companies Act 2013 read with Rule(6) of The Companies (Appointment and Qualifications) Rules 2014 and Regulation 16(1)(b)of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 and alsoconfirmed that they have complied with the Code of Independent Directors prescribed inSchedule IV of The Companies Act 2013.

 Director's appointment and remuneration is done as per the policy for selection andappointment of Directors Key Managerial Personnel and Senior Management Personnel andtheir remuneration.
 The Nomination & Remuneration Policy is available on Company'swebsite http://www.bfutilities.com/pdfs/ Nomination%20and%20Renumeration%20Policy.pdf

 a .
 Statutory Auditors